Smart Home / Consumer Electronics · Nordics / EU · 6 min read

 What the on-the-ground evidence showed.

-The entity was a trading shell registered under three different export aliases.
-Two prior court judgments existed against the legal representative for non-delivery.
-The bank account on the proforma invoice belonged to a Hong Kong company with no link to the registered Chinese entity — a classic deposit-redirect setup.
+The legal entity was a trading shell.
+Two earlier civil judgments existed against the legal representative for non-delivery on prepaid orders — both filed in Guangdong courts and publicly searchable.
+The bank details on the proforma invoice belonged to a Hong Kong company with no shareholding link to the registered Mainland entity, a common deposit-redirect pattern that makes recovery via Mainland courts effectively impossible.
+None of this was visible from the Alibaba storefront.

 The outcome